 We follow here the nomenclature of \cite[§5]{veniani1}.
-In particular, the \emph{line graph} of a K3 quartic surface $X$ is the dual graph of the strict transforms of its lines on $Z$.
-The line graph $\Gamma = \Gamma(X)$ of a K3 quartic surface $X$ is a graph without loops or multiple edges.
-By definition, the number of its vertices is equal to $\Phi(X)$.
+A Dynkin diagram (resp. extended Dynkin diagram) is also called an \emph{elliptic} graph (resp. \emph{parabolic} graph).
+The \emph{line graph} \(\Gamma(X)\) of \(X\) is the dual graph of the strict transforms of its lines on \(Z\).
+A \emph{triangle} on \(X\) is the union of three lines intersecting pairwise in smooth points of \(X\).
+We say that \(X\) is \emph{triangle-free} if it contains no triangles.